-The financial statements of the Bank have been prepared in accordance with International Financial Reporting Standards (IFRS) and with the requirements of the New Financial Institutions Act (1999) and the Business Corporation Act of the Associations Law (amended) 2020.
+The financial statements of the Bank have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and with the requirements of the New Financial Institutions Act (1999) and the Business Corporation Act of the Associations Law (amended) 2020.
 These financial statements have been prepared under the historical cost convention unless otherwise stated.

-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS Accounting Standards requires the use of certain critical accounting estimates.
 It also requires the directors to exercise judgment in the process of applying the Bank's accounting policies.